 AAA Editor Notes

-Brookgreen Gardens, 1931 Brookgreen Dr., encompasses more than 9,000 acres comprised of four former rice plantations.
-More than 1,200 sculptures by 19th-century and contemporary American artists are showcased in landscaped settings and garden rooms of the 35-acre Archer and Anna Hyatt Huntington Sculpture Garden.
+Brookgreen Gardens, 1931 Brookgreen Dr., encompasses more than 9,000 acres that were formerly antebellum rice plantations.
+More than 1,400 sculptures by 19th-century and contemporary American artists are showcased in landscaped settings and garden rooms of the 35-acre Archer and Anna Hyatt Huntington Sculpture Garden.

 Visitors can explore a wildlife preserve in a boat or an overland vehicle, or by walking a nature trail that contains history and animal exhibits.
-The Native Wildlife Zoo features native wild and domesticated animals and birds and a 3,000-square-foot butterfly house with hundreds of live butterflies, tropical plants and water features.
+The Native Wildlife Zoo features such native wildlife as deer, foxes and otters, while domesticated animals and birds include chickens, cows, horses and turkeys.
+A 3,000-square-foot butterfly house is home to hundreds of live butterflies, tropical plants and water features.
 Programs are given daily.

 Guided tours are available.
 Picnicking is permitted.
 Food is available.
 Time: Allow 3 hours minimum.